riceissa/craftinginterpreters/README.md

 3. I didn't do the meta-programming thing from GenerateAst.java, since Go doesn't have as much boilerplate when defining structs.

 Everything from Part II of the book has been implemented.
+(It's possible that I didn't implement everything _correctly_, however, so there may be some differences, especially in the error-handling, from the reference implementation of the book.)

 ## Bytecode virtual machine